sc2-pulse/sc2-pulse/README.md

 This application uses Battle.net&reg; API.
 This is not an official Blizzard Entertainment&reg; application.

-The project uses [sc2revealed](http://sc2revealed.com/) and [aligulac](http://aligulac.com/) APIs to get the info about pro and semipro players.

 ## Warning
 **Please do not use this project as a reference if you are new to programming**.